-The Music Industry Clinic is now accepting applications for Spring 2019 through the end of January.
+The Music Industry Clinic is now accepting applications for Spring 2019.

 The Music Industry Clinic ("MIC") provides free legal services for qualifying musicians and other members of the music industry in the Los Angeles area.
 MIC provides UCLA Law students with the opportunity to represent clients in real-life music transactional matters under the supervision of experienced music attorneys.
 We launched MIC in the Spring 2018 semester, and, after receiving an overwhelmingly positive response from the local music community, we are happy to once again be accepting applicants for the Spring 2019 semester.